Strategies and Options

 Balance: Balance activity and rest.
 If you have a big project or important deadline to meet, be sure to build in some downtime once it is completed.
 If you travel for work, be sure to rest before and after the trip.
 Manage your schedule so that physically exhausting tasks are buffered by some rest.

 Healthy Choices: Take care of yourself with proper rest, nutrition, and exercise.
 Optimizing your health will make working easier.

 Flex Time: Some employers allow flex time, which can be really helpful for those living with RA.
 If you are experiencing fatigue or a flare-up, a flexible schedule can make all the difference.

 Telecommute: Many employers have become more flexible about allowing employees to work from home.
-If it’s feasible, working from home—even for part of the time—might make working with RA easier.
+If it’s feasible, working from home—even for part of the time—might make working with easier.

 Managing Business Travel

 Heavy business travel can be particularly difficult.
 Travel carries the risk of stress and fatigue, both of which can aggravate symptoms.
 This does not mean you have to abandon business travel altogether, but you will likely need to make some adjustments.
 Some tips for successful business travel with RA: